June 1, 2022

-As a result, I noticed an increased volume of forum threads, messages, etc. asking how can they downgrade to Universal Analytics, or in other words, how can they create new UA properties.
+As a result, I noticed an increased volume of forum threads, messages, etc., asking how they can downgrade to Universal Analytics, or in other words, how they can create new UA properties.

-Don’t worry, that option is still there (just a little hidden).
+Don’t worry.
+That option is still there (just a little hidden).
 In this blog post, I will show you how to downgrade from Google Analytics 4 to Universal Analytics.